Deploy

 url: "https://github.com/YOUR-ACCOUNT/config.git"

-# symbols: # Uncomment if using symbol library
+# symbols: # Uncomment if using a symbol library

 # git: